tulika-99/DS_Algorithms/README.md

 ```

 - Create a new pull request from your forked repository
 - And you are one step closer!
+Check out your progress at ```https://hacktoberfest.digitalocean.com/profile```

 ## Links to help you out-